Enriched model categories in equivariant contexts: Modules over cocommutative DG Hopf algebras

-Obviously $\sM_A$ is enriched over $\sM_R $ since the $\Hom_A(M,N)$ are chain complexes of $R$-modules.
-The general theory specializes to give results analogous to those in the topological context of \S\ref{GTop}, but we now need the more general context that we have developed to deal with the $\sM_R $-category $\sM_A$.
-The acyclicity conditions required to prove the theorems below are verified by the same simple arguments as in \S\ref{GTop}, using deformation retractions of chain complexes.
+\begin{rem}\mylabel{RGood} If $R$ is a field and $A$ is concentrated in nonnegative degrees, then $(A/\!/B)^C$ is also concentrated in nonnegative degrees for any sub-Hopf algebras $B,C \subset A$.
+Since we are working over a field, they are all cofibrant in $R\text{-}\mathbf{Mod}$.
+Therefore every $\sF$ is $A\text{-}\mathbf{Mod}$-good. \end{rem}

-Define the $\sF$-equivalences and $\sF$-fibrations in $G\sM_R $ and $G\sM_A$ to be the $G$-maps $f$ (of chain complexes or DG $A$-modules with an action of $G$) such that the fixed point map $f^H$ is a quasi-isomorphism or degreewise epimorphism for $H\in \sF$.
-With these definitions, we have the following theorems.
-In the first two, which are specializations of Theorems \ref{GM} and \ref{GPM}, respectively, the case $A=R$ gives the specialization to $R$.
+The general theory specializes to give results analogous to those in the topological context of \S\ref{GTop}, but we now need the more general context that we have developed to deal with the $R$-$\bf{Mod} $-category $A$-$\bf{Mod}$.
+We shall prove a version of theorem \ref{GObjAsPrshvs} for categories of modules over general $A$.